hamyphng/credit-card-fraud-detection/README.md

 </tr>
 </table>

-### Important Interpretation Constraint
+### Interpretation Constraint

 `V1–V28` should be interpreted **statistically rather than semantically**.

-For example, observing that `V14` differs strongly between fraudulent and legitimate transactions could make it useful for prediction, but it would not justify assigning a specific real-world meaning to `V14`.
+A PCA component may strongly distinguish fraudulent from legitimate transactions, but its anonymized nature does not justify assigning it a specific real-world meaning.

 ---

-# Modeling Strategy
+# Preprocessing

-## From exploration to fraud detection
+## Building a Leakage-Safe Dataset

-The planned modeling workflow is:
+The preprocessing pipeline is designed to prevent information from the validation or test sets from influencing model training.

 <div align="center">